francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 </p>

 To test saddles that we do not address theoretically, we trained networks on a matrix completion task where we know that starting near the origin GD will transition through saddles of successive rank.
-The figure below shows that PC quickly escapes all the saddles visited by BP (including higher-order ones that we did not study theoretically) and does not suffer from vanishing gradients.
+The figure below shows that SGD on the equilibrated energy (PC) quickly escapes all the saddles found on the loss (BP, including higher-order ones that we did not study theoretically) and does not suffer from vanishing gradients.

 <p align="center">
     <img src="https://raw.githubusercontent.com/francesco-innocenti/francesco-innocenti.github.io/master/_posts/imgs/matrix_completion.png" style="zoom:15%;" />